thangckt/thangckt.github.io/docs/cluster/compile/GPAW.md

     - there is a problem with var `XC_FAMILY_HYB_GGA` in `libxc-master` as described in [here](https://gitlab.com/gpaw/gpaw/-/issues/953)
     - libxc cause error:
+    - Gpaw may conflict with UCX, so use OpenMPI without UCX.

 ##### LLVM